timovergaauw/Zeis-coude-project/README.md

 # Zeis coudé project for observatory Halley.
-# NOTE : the folder OnstepX-main is the Giga project the Onstepx-main zip file is the origin base files
+# NOTE : the folder OnstepX-main is the Giga project the Onstepx-main zip file is the origin base files from OnstepX

 OnstepX based project for Zeis coudé. initial scope of project: